5 tips for working in sustainability and CSR

 4- Entrepreneurship

 In addition, you can choose the path of entrepreneurship.
 There are a large number of incubators in sustainable development with social and environmental support programs.
-If you want to embark on the adventure, think about networking.
-You are immersed in a caring environment, where you can exchange with people who tend to the same aspirations as you.
+If you want to embark on the adventure, think above all about networking.
+You are immersed in a caring environment, where you can interact with people who tend to the same aspirations as you.
 This will allow you to get feedback from people who know this sector and to discuss your project in order to make it as relevant as possible.

 5- Intrapreneurship

-Discover our positive impact companies
+Discover our positive 🚀 impact companies

 Meet My Job is the 1st Belgian recruitment platform dedicated to sustainable development.
 So, what are you waiting for?
 Find your dream job/internship in sustainability here !